You can also view this information in our course finder, which also details entry requirements.

-Financial Analysis and Market
+Financial Analysis and Markets

-The business topic level is used as a context for introducing project management skills and a range of financial and quantitative analysis and evaluation techniques.
+This course draws together key MBA content strands from micro economics, accounting, finance and business analysis, and seeks to provide you with a broad understanding of the management of decision-making, control and reporting.
 Financial reporting and management accounting techniques are applied at the organisational and industry level, which include sources of funds, business planning, structuring for growth, capital budgeting, cost allocation, key performance indicators and critical international dimensions including comparative accounting and transfer pricing.